When applying for funding, please contact the appropriate office for possible revisions of the following information.

 - Before applying for this grant, notify your department administrator.
 The department will give you instructions regarding any pre-travel requirements.
 Procedures vary by school.
-If you are receiving funding from your department, they may use different procedures for reimbursement than ORGS.
+If you are receiving funding from your department, they may use different procedures for reimbursement than the Moody School of Graduate and Advanced Studies.
 Please be sure you know your department’s requirements before your departure.

 Category I ($400 limit per meeting, $800 limit per academic year): Thesis and Dissertation-Related Expenditures

 - Conference expenses at which a paper or poster is presented;

 - Other thesis/dissertation-related work (buying or collecting data)

 Category II ($150 limit per meeting, $300 limit per academic year): Conferences

 - Not Covered in Category I i.e., attending a conference but not presenting